emelineL/mCarousel/README.md

 Coming/ Cool stuff:
-  - Display par order croissant/décroissant
+  - Display by increasing/decreasing order

 ## How to use ##